ontherays/smartFaceRecognistionAWS/Dashboard/README.md

 The dashboard is made using React hosted on AWS Amplify.
 At the moment, the dashboard website is static, does not currently interact with AWS' DynamoDB, and not mobile-friendly.

+The dashboard has a total of five different menus, as seen in the blue sidebar.

+Dashboard contains is the main menu of the attendance system.
+At the top, it shows total students, students present today, and students absent today.
+In addition, an attendance chart is shown to inform attendance in the past week.
+Recent attendance shows the latest attendances by students.
+At the very bottom of this menu, alert is shown to givve information if some unknown faces are detected on the system.
 ![Screenshot 2025-05-07 185901](https://github.com/user-attachments/assets/aba7d886-3ca1-4986-a9ea-d1e689f80969)